-Avoid trapping anyone in the vehicle in a collision.
-Remember that the sliding doors cannot be opened from the inside door handle when the Child Protection Door Locks are engaged.
+Avoid trapping anyone in a vehicle in a collision.
+Remember that the rear doors can only be opened from the outside when the Child-Protection locks are engaged.

-- After setting the Child-Protection Door Lock system, always test the door from the inside to make certain it is in the desired position. - For emergency exit with the system engaged, move the door lock switch to the unlock position, roll down the window and open the door with the outside door handle.
+- After setting the Child-Protection Door Lock system, always test the door from the inside to make certain it is in the desired position. - For emergency exit with the system engaged, move the door lock switch to the UNLOCK position, roll down the window and open the door with the outside door handle.